International Open Access Week (23–29 October 2017)

-• peer-reviewed literature is freely available without subscription or price barriers
+• Peer-reviewed literature that is freely available without subscription or price barriers.

-• literature is immediately released in OA format (no embargo period), and
+• Literature that is immediately released in OA format (no embargo period).

-• permission barriers (most copyright and licensing restrictions) are removed, meaning that published material can be re-used without obtaining permission as long as a correct citation to the original publication is given [1].
+• Permission barriers (most copyright and licensing restrictions) are removed, meaning that published material can be re-used without obtaining permission as long as the correct citation to the original publication is given.

 The idea of a journal that is freely available to the public with no financial barriers to access is a growing trend in academic publishing, and more and more researchers are choosing to publish their work in OA journals.
 The three main factors to consider when making this decision are visibility, cost and speed.